 What IS a B-Bender?

 A B-Bender is a guitar add-on that allows the player to mechanically bend the B-string up a whole tone (two frets) to C-sharp.
 There are several different types like the Parson/White and Parsons/Green, but all use pulleys inside or outside the guitar body are activated by a pull or push of the instrument’s neck, body, or bridge.
 Casper has it down.
 It is what the Casper Rawls sound is all about.
-Rawls’ road to being a B-Bender started when he was a Les Paul man, he had a 1968 classic “black beauty” but eventually, after listening to the Howlers’ Danny Dozier (who was a Telecaster player who could sound like Merle Travis and Albert Lee on the same song) he was introduced to the Telecaster world through him as well as Roy Nichols.
-“We opened up one day for Merle Haggard and so I got to spend the day with Roy Nichols and he let me play his guitar.
-He loved my Les Paul which was weird, so we were swapping guitars off and on.
-So, that’s when the lightbulb went off in my head about Telecasters.
+Rawls’ road to being a B-Bender started when he was a Les Paul man, he had a 1968 classic “black beauty” but eventually, after listening to the Howlers’ Danny Dozier (who was a Telecaster player who could sound like Merle Travis and Albert King on the same song) he was introduced to the Telecaster world through him as well as Roy Nichols.
+“We opened up for Merle Haggard in the Rio Grande Valley and I got to spend the day with Roy Nichols and he let me play his guitar.
+He loved my Les Paul which was cool, so we were swapping guitars off and on.
+So, that’s when the light bulb went off in my head about Telecasters.
 From then on I was a Tele player.”